About Data Sharing

 How do I share my data?

-While the exact process has some variations across our data portals and repositories, data sharing at Sage consists of the following steps:
+While the exact process may vary across our data portals and repositories, data sharing at Sage generally involves the following steps:

 Get involved in a community.
-First, make contact with the appropriate community for your data.
-In some cases, this might involve contacting the portal maintainers, or it might involve joining a consortium, as well as securing funding and setting up a data sharing plan with a specific organization.
+Start by connecting with the relevant community for your data.
+This may involve reaching out to portal maintainers, joining a consortium, securing funding, and/or developing a data sharing plan with a specific organization.

 Prepare data.
-Before generating data, review your chosen community’s onboarding materials, which could include documentation, submission forms, webinars, one-on-one meetings, and other resources.
-Gather all supplemental information, and ensure you’ve met the data sharing requirements.
+Before generating data, review the onboarding materials provided by your chosen community.
+These materials may include documentation, submission forms, webinars, one-on-one meetings, and other resources.
+Collect all necessary supplemental information and ensure you meet the data sharing requirements.

-Deposit data and add information about the data.
-This step includes uploading and annotating data, as well as providing any supplementary information needed to understand and curate the data.
-This step may also include data quality checks and metadata validation.
-Consortia and/or funders may have additional requirements, such as milestone reports.
+Deposit data and provide information about it.
+This step includes uploading and annotating your data, as well as supplying any additional information needed for understanding and curating the data.
+It may also involve conducting data quality checks and validating metadata.
+Consortia and/or funders may have extra requirements, such as milestone reports.

 Determine data access controls.
-At Sage, we use the term data governance to refer to the practice of determining how data should be shared.
-This stage encompasses data licensing, as well as deciding how the data should be accessed, and by whom.
-Many datasets on our portals are unrestricted and open to the public, but some data require access controls, such as data use agreements and institutional review board approval.
+At Sage, we refer to the practice of deciding how data should be shared as data governance.
+This stage includes establishing data licensing and determining how and by whom the data can be accessed.
+While many datasets on our portals are unrestricted and open to the public, some require access controls, such as data use agreements and institutional review board approval.

 Share data.
-After the above steps are complete, you’re finally ready to share your data with others, whether fully open or with restrictions.
-Often, this step occurs some time after the above processes, once a publication embargo period lifts.
+Once the previous steps are completed, you are ready to share your data with others, whether openly or with restrictions.
+This step often occurs after a publication embargo period has lifted.

 Access data.
-Once your data is shared, it’s now accessible to others, including yourself and your colleagues.
-Because of the steps above, that data will be FAIR — a standard representing findable, accessible, interoperable, and reusable data.
-FAIR data are discoverable to users through precise metadata, understandable in terms of how the data can be used, machine-readable to enable computational analysis, and ultimately, fit for reuse.
+After your data is shared, it becomes accessible to others, including yourself and your colleagues.
+Thanks to the preceding steps, this data will be FAIR—meaning it is findable, accessible, interoperable, and reusable.
+FAIR data can be discovered through precise metadata, understood in terms of usage, machine-readable for computational analysis, and ultimately suitable for reuse.